-2. Tubing and Packer Specifications
+3. Tubing and Packer Specifications

-Injection may only take place through the injection tubing with a packer set within the long string casing at a depth no higher than 3,800 feet.
+Injection may only take place through the injection tubing with a packer set within the long string casing at a depth no higher than 7,750 feet.
 The tubing and packer shall be maintained in a manner that is compatible with the injection operation specified in Part I.B. of this permit so as to prevent the movement of fluids into or between underground sources of drinking water.

-SECTION B. OPERATING REQUIREMENTS
+B. OPERATING REQUIREMENTS

-- 1. Injection Composition, Volume and Mass Limitations - (a) The permittee shall only inject non-hazardous wastewater generated by the onsite production of cooling tower blow-down water plus area sumps, collection areas, and rainwater.
-The wastewater shall consist of predominantly water, with dissolved sulfate, sodium and chloride.
-Manifested wastes originating offsite shall not be injected.

-To support compliance with this requirement, the permittee shall monitor the quantity and quality of the wastewater effluent in accordance with Section C below.
+- 1. Injection Composition, Volume and Mass Limitations - (a) The permittee shall only inject non-hazardous wastewater generated by the onsite processing of flue gas desulfurization plus rainwater.
+The wastewater shall consist of predominantly calcium, sulfate and other trace amounts of magnesium, potassium, sodium and chloride.
+Manifested wastes originating offsite shall not be injected. - To support compliance with this requirement, the permittee shall monitor the quantity and quality of the wastewater effluent in accordance with Section C below.
+Upon the request of the Department, the permittee should also be prepared to submit other information, such as raw materials throughput, ore analysis, production data, remediation system operation and other data which would satisfactorily explain any significant increases in wastewater effluent quantity or quality. - (b) The volumetric rate of injection shall be limited to a maximum total rate of 550 gallons per minute each for injection wells 11-3, 11-4, 11-5 and 11-6.

-- (b) The volumetric rate of injection shall be limited to a maximum total rate of 400 gallons per minute each for injection wells 1 and 2.
-A 30 minute start-up rate of 500 gallons per minute will be allowed. - 2.
-Injection Pressure Limitations - (a) Except during stimulation of the injection zone as approved by the Permit Board, injection pressure at the well head shall be limited so as to assure that the pressure in the injection zone during injection does not initiate new fractures or propagate existing fractures in the injection zone.
-The fracture pressure for the injection zone is estimated to be approximately 1,105 psi for the Washita-Fredericksburg injection zone.

-Compliance with this condition shall be determined by use of the
+2. Injection Pressure Limitations

+- (a) Except during stimulation of the injection zone as approved by the Permit Board, injection pressure at the well head shall be limited so as to assure that the pressure in the injection zone during injection does not initiate new fractures or propagate existing fractures in the injection zone.
+The fracture pressure for the injection zone is estimated to be approximately 2,275 psi for the Lower Tuscaloosa injection zone and 2,275 psi for the Washita-Fredericksburg injection zone. - Compliance with this condition shall be determined by use of the